Approved by Council: December 2012

 Endnotes

-1. Other relevant policies include (among others): Cannabis for Medical Purposes, Confidentiality of Personal Health Information, Consent to Treatment, Medical Records, and Telemedicine.
+1. Other relevant policies include (among others): Protecting Personal Health Information, Consent to Treatment, Medical Records Management, and Virtual Care.

 2. Relevant legislation includes, but may not be limited to: the Food and Drugs Act, R.S.C, 1985, c.
 F-27 (hereinafter FDA); the Controlled Drugs and Substances Act, S.C.
 1996, c.
 19 (hereinafter CDSA); the Narcotics Safety and Awareness Act, 2010, S.O.
 2010, c.
 22 (hereinafter NSAA); and the Drug and Pharmacies Regulation Act, R.S.O.1990, c.
 H.4 (hereinafter DPRA).